Mackenzie-High/Cascade/src/README.txt

 + REST Server
 + Configuration Loader - Reads Symbolic-Expressions from a file on startup and sends them to queue(s).
 + Function - Invokes a Java method given a message and output queue as inputs.
++ GET/POST Sender - Given a message, issue an HTTP GET/POST based on the message.
++ Apache Servlet - A standard request/reply enabled servlet implementation.

 Modules - OS:
 + Predefined Command - Executes predefined shell commands.
 + Dynamic Command - Executes a shell command received in a message.
 Potentially dangerous from a security perspective.
 + File Store - Save messages to files and read files into messages.

+Storage:
++ ZIP Map File - Use a ZIP file as a persistent key-value store.

 Modules - Buffers/Caches:
++ In-Memory Key-Value Store - For performance improvement.
 + Data Buffer - Circular Byte Buffer with an optional resident minimum-time.
 + Copy Buffer?? - Copy binary messages into newly allocated byte array messages.